doctrine/orm/docs/en/cookbook/working-with-datetime.rst

         }
     }

-This database type makes sure that every DateTime instance is always saved in UTC, relative to the current timezone that the passed DateTime instance has.
+This database type makes sure that every DateTimeInterface instance is always saved in UTC, relative to the current timezone that the passed DateTimeInterface instance has.

 To actually use this new type instead of the default ``datetime`` type, you need to run following code before bootstrapping the ORM: